vinimsantos/vinimsantos/README.md

-- 👋 Hi, I’m @vinimsantos
+👋 Hi, I’m @vinimsantos
-- 👀 I’m interested in back-end/web development
-- 🌱 I’m currently learning Python/Django
-- 📫 How to reach me? send me an email marcosviniciosoares7@gmail.com
+🎨 I’m interested in graphic design and front-end development 🌱 I’m currently learning UI/UX design and improving my skills in HTML, CSS and JavaScript 📫 How to reach me?
+Send me an email at marcosviniciosoares7@gmail.com

 <!---
 vinimsantos/vinimsantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.